BobGerman/Ignite24-Labs/LAB-441/instructions.md

 }
 ```

-## Upload the declarative agent to Microsoft 365
+#### Step 3: Package and upload the declarative agent to Microsoft 365

 Upload your changes to Microsoft 365 and start a debug session.